Active Shooter and Explosives

 This guide provides a comprehensive overview of issues and response to active shooters in the healthcare environment and includes response plan templates in the appendix.

-This discussion paper examines some of the issues and potential best practices during responses to terrorist incidents, including mass shootings and bombings.
+This National Academies of Medicine perspective paper examines some of the issues and potential best practices during responses to terrorist incidents, including mass shootings and bombings.
 Response coordination and planning considerations are also discussed which could optimize patient outcomes.

 The authors explain the difference between conventional mass casualty incidents and mass violence incidents and how triage needs to adjust accordingly.
 They highlight the three key planning elements hospitals must consider to prepare for mass violence (space, staff, and supplies) and define steps hospital providers should take under primary, secondary, and tertiary trauma phases.